Gratitude: The Most Misunderstood Virtue

 If the idea of “always being grateful” makes you hesitate because of all the failings in the world, think of gratitude not as a way to ignore the wrongs surrounding you, but as a shot in the arm to have the energy to right those wrongs.

-I find this highly unfortunate.
-There is no contradiction between being grateful for good things and being resolved to fix or improve the things that aren’t good.
-If anything, gratitude will help us stay in whatever fight we’re in much longer than dissatisfaction alone.
+I find this unfortunate.
+There is no inherent contradiction between being grateful for good things and resolving to fix or improve the things that aren’t good.
+If anything, gratitude helps us stay in whatever fight we’re in much longer than dissatisfaction alone.
 If the idea of “always being grateful” makes you hesitate because of all the failings in the world, think of gratitude not as a way to ignore the wrongs surrounding you, but as a shot in the arm to have the energy to right those wrongs.

-More than two millennia ago Epicurus warned, “Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for.”
-His admonition is not that we shouldn’t want more, but that we take care to appreciate what we have even when pursuing new things.
-Life is overwhelming if we only focus on what is lacking.
-Gratitude not only helps us be better world citizens, as Kant suggests — it takes the sting out of our daily struggles.
+More than two millennia ago, Epicurus warned, “Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for.”

 Read Next: Why Bronze Medalists Are Happier